-Getting an intimate touch with your sensitive skins, piercing jewelries should be take care of the most on their hygiene and maintenance.
+Getting an intimate touch with your sensitive skins, piercing jewelry should be taken care of the most on their hygiene and maintenance.
 That’s, you should clean it every time you put it on and every time you take it off.

 Rinse with clean water > Rub gently > Dry

-Extra cleaning agents are needed and even not highly recommended to avoid allergy to chemical residue.
-Of course, it is always a must to rinse very thoroughly after every time any chemicals is applied on the jewelry.
+Extra cleaning agents are needed and even not highly recommended to avoid allergy to the chemical residue.
+Of course, it is always a must to rinse very thoroughly after every time any chemicals is applied to the jewelry.

-Take them off and clean them often with water and some times with natural cleaning agent will prevent dirt trapping in the piercing hole.
+Take them off and clean them often with water and sometimes with a natural cleaning agent that will prevent dirt-trapping in the piercing hole.
 (Note: NEVER apply hydrogen peroxide directly on your skin)

 Oil, grease, dirt are easily trapped and stick under those setting and prongs.
 Daily wash and showering may not be able to clean them out.
-Some weeks after, you may find the sparkling diamond start to loose its dazzling.
-Then it will be the time to take more steps to make it shine again.
+Some weeks after, you may find the sparkling diamond starting to lose its dazzling.
+Then it will be time to take more steps to make it shine again.

 You can clean less often.
-Gently rinsing with tap water after your whole day activity will be nice.
+Gently rinsing with tap water after your whole day’s activity will be nice.

-For those you are wearing all day and will have showering with everyday.
-You only need to take extra steps to clean them when it gets some bad smells, with some oil and greases stick on.
+For those, you are wearing all day and will have showering with every day.
+You only need to take extra steps to clean them when it gets some bad smells, with some oil and greases stuck on.

 The first method is mixing baking soda with water and then adding a few drops of hydrogen peroxide to the solution.
 You will then submerge the jewelry into the solution.

 Let it stand for about ten to fifteen minutes, and lift out, so you can brush it with a soft-bristled toothbrush.
 The type of toothbrush that you use is extremely important because hard bristles can actually damage the fragile surface of both genuine jewelry and costume jewelry, so check before brushing.